 But that's not all: Brevo offers an impressive array of additional features, including a CRM, SMS, and WhatsApp campaigns.
 Higher-tiered plans also include A/B testing, landing pages, Facebook ads, and more!

-Perhaps the most remarkable distinction between Brevo and other email marketing services lies in its pricing model.
+Perhaps the most remarkable distinction between Brevo and other affordable email marketing services lies in its pricing model.
 Unlike most of its competitors, Brevo charges per email rather than per subscriber.
 This means there's no limit to the number of contacts you can upload and engage with.
 For added flexibility, customers who don't send newsletters regularly can opt for the ‘pay-as-you-go' option.

 Brevo Video Review: